ctc-oss/omega-edit/README.md

 ## Goal

-The goal of this project is to provide an open source library for building editors that can handle massive files, multiple authors, and multiple viewports.
+The goal of this project is to provide an open source library for building editors that can handle massive files, and multiple viewports.

 ## User documentation